 If so then forgiveness awaits you, too!
 However, you must repent to receive it!
 Then once you have been pardoned by Heaven, the accusations and penalties of Earth will lose their real sting, which it eternal damnation. ~Nicole C. Mullen

 As with Josh Duggar or any one of us, the key word is repentance.
 I really hope he has.
 That is between God and him.
 And it will determine his eternity.
 God is not mocked!

 I thank God we can be redeemed by the blood of the Lamb by accepting His merciful grace and confessing our sins.
-Please think twice if you are a Christian and judging or posting about Josh Duggar or anyone else, especially someone in the household of faith!
+Please, think twice if you are a Christian and judging or posting about the current target in the news or anyone else, especially someone in the household of faith!